 There are varying levels of investment needed depending on the size of your grow area and the amount of equipment you wish to use.
 The larger the grow, the more complex the setup can be in terms of lighting, ventilation, and other equipment needs.

-What equipment is needed to grow pot?
+What equipment is needed to grow weed?

 Grows using 1000W lighting must deal with heat, often requiring air conditioning and carbon dioxide systems.
 Plus you’ll need a thermometer with a hygrometer to monitor environmental conditions in the grow room.